Embodied Memory: Therapeutic approaches with art – 2nd part

 professional conference

 The formation of our memories is influenced by various factors such as personality, cognitive abilities, stress, attentiveness to detail, additional associations and suggestions from other people.
 Plato's original epistemology presents memory as memory of inherited knowledge.
 A type of pantry for the soul.
 Art makes it possible for us to transform memory into symbolic and aesthetic forms.
-The exploration of memories is the space that offers the depiction of memory in all forms: through the body, senses, perceptions, in its performativity, music, visualizations, etc.
+The exploration of memories is the space that offers the depiction of memory in all forms: through

 At these professional lectures and workshops, with the invited guests we will explore, question, discuss, experience, and learn about various therapeutic effects.